-- Never treat brake levers with degreaser or penetrating oil spray. - Lubricate articulated joints and mechanical parts which are accessible from outside with a few drops of spray oil or precision mechanics oil.
+- Never treat brake levers with degreaser or penetrating oil spray. - Lubricate articulated joints and mechanical parts which are accessible from outside with a few drops of spray oil or precision mechanics oil. - 7.4.18 Lubricating the eightpins seat post tube - Use a 2.5 ml syringe to carefully fill eightpins Fluid V3 very slowly into the lubricating nipple on the outer tube.

-7.4.19 Lubricating the Eightpins seat post tube
+Figure 142: Lubricating the seat post tube

-Use a 2.5 ml syringe to carefully fill Eightpins Fluid V3 very slowly into the lubricating nipple on the outer tube.

-Figure 119: Lubricating the chain